 Moreover, the practitioner’s effort must be ‘right’ or ‘wise’ effort—it should be directed appropriately for it to bear fruit.
 In this context, Right Effort involves focusing energy towards the cultivation and preservation of wholesome mental states and the prevention and elimination of unwholesome ones.

-Benefits of practicing Right Effort
+Benefits of Practicing Right Effort

 Practicing Right Effort yields numerous benefits for the spiritual practitioner, extending from psychological well-being to ethical conduct and spiritual development.
 These benefits are integral for one’s progress towards the cessation of suffering and the realization of enlightenment.